Rudra00codes/Talent-Module/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-🙏 Acknowledgements
+## 🙏 Acknowledgments
-JPD Hub for the opportunity
+- JPD Hub for the opportunity
-Advitiya IIT Ropar for hosting
+- Advitiya IIT Ropar for hosting
-[ third-party resources]
+- All open-source libraries used in this project

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE.md file for details.